epsrc-abcd/abcd-website/event/README.md

      statically.

 >> **Dependent session types**.
 Value-dependency in protocols is common:
-     an SMTP session for example starts with a negotiation of buffer sizes and features supported by the server.
-Relatedly, what kind of protocols is it possible to encode in advanced type systems like those of Agda or Haskell?
+     an SMTP session, for example, starts with a negotiation of buffer sizes and features supported by the server.
+How do advanced type systems, like those of Agda or Haskell, improve the expressivity of session types.
 How expressive are Idris protocols, compared to session types?

 >> **Binary and multiparty session types**.
 Multiparty session types
      provide safety and termination guarantees that cannot be expressed